bmak91/bmak91.github.io/_posts/2015-05-17-judicial-reform-in-lebanon.md

 share: true
 ---

-# Judicial Reform in Lebanon
 I’ve had a clear framework for judicial reform in Lebanon in my head for a while, and the last Samaha ruling creates the perfect opportunity to lay it out.
-I consider the following so important that it will impact my decision on who to vote for in the next elections based on candidates’ stance from it, and I urge you to do the same.
+I consider the following so important that it will impact my decision on who to vote for in the next elections based on candidates’ stance on it, and I urge you to do the same.

 Outside of the politics of it all, my proposals are rooted in concepts of human rights and decency that protect against police brutality, judicial overreach, and infringement of civil rights.
 Most of the following is not new and is in some form or another widely applied in countries where human rights are held in high esteem, and it is my opinion that they should be applied in Lebanon as well.